Managing Job Configuration

 On the Table and Column Info screen:

-The source column can't be null, empty; also, it should not start or end with space.Yes Same as Source If selected, the details of the SOURCE data-source will be replicated in the DESTINATION data-source.
-No Target Column Name Name of the target column.
-No. Mandatory only when the Same as Source checkbox is not selected.
-Operation Operation to be performed on the column.
+The source column can't be null, empty; also, it should not start or end with space.- Mandatory - Same as Source - If selected, the details of the SOURCE data-source will be replicated in the DESTINATION data-source. - Optional - Target Column Name - Name of the target column. - Mandatory when Same as Source check box is not selected. - Operation - Operation to be performed on the column.

 Supported options are: